 Grants General Information

-The LSTA grant program is designed to provide Michigan libraries with the opportunity to develop innovative programs or services that have the potential to develop into sustainable regional or statewide programs that can benefit a broad range of libraries.
-Programs with strong partnerships between libraries, and/or community groups or agencies have greater community support, so strong partnerships are a requirement for LSTA grants.
+The LSTA grant program provides Michigan libraries with the opportunity to develop innovative programs or services that have the potential to develop into sustainable regional or statewide programs that can benefit a broad range of libraries.
+Programs with strong partnerships between libraries, and/or local community groups or agencies have greater community support, so strong partnerships are a requirement for LSTA grants.
 In a given fiscal year, the Library of Michigan will fund ONE to THREE pilot projects that meet these priorities.

 - Provide funding for innovative library services and programs,